sumanndass/Bank-Data-MSBI-Project/README.md

   <br> -> load data from 'bank' server to 'bank_stage' server
   <br> -> for example we are going to load 'account_stage' table in 'bank_stage' server from 'account' table in 'bank' server
   <br> -> now open SQL Server Management Studio
-  <br> -> creating a stored procedure that will load data from 'account' to 'account_stage'
+  <br> -> creating a stored procedure in 'bank_stage' that will load data from 'account' to 'account_stage'
   ```sql
   create proc usp_load_account_stage
   as